learn-co-curriculum/python-advanced-dictionaries-dictionaryball/README.md

 ### Iterating through Nested Levels:

-This lab requires us to iterate through the many levels of our nested dictionary.
-DON'T TAKE YOUR UNDERSTANDING OF YOUR DICTIONARY FOR GRANTED.
-Every time you iterate into a new level of the dictionary, immediately place a `import pdb; pdb.set_trace()` there.
+This lab requires us to iterate through the many levels of our nested dictionary. **Don't take your understanding of your dictionary for granted.** Every time you iterate into a new level of the dictionary, immediately place a `import pdb; pdb.set_trace()` there.
 Then, run your function to see what the key/value pairs of that dictionary are.

 > **hint:** to run the function, call it at the bottom of your file and run the file from your terminal with the following command: `python dictionaryball.py`